 Legal Agreements and Contracts

-Once negotiations are complete, you’ll sign and return your Agreement(s) within five days of receiving the final draft.
+Once negotiations are complete, you’ll sign and return your Agreement(s) within 5 days of receiving the final draft.

 Local Monitoring & Embryo Transfer